 As you begin to save up your down payment and you have close to the right amount you will naturally wonder when to start looking for a house.
 Here is a good guideline for how early to start looking for a house and the steps you should take leading up to that time.

 When Should I Start Looking For A House?

 The best time to start looking for houses is about 5 months before you actually want to move in.
-This gives you enough to time to get things in order, look for a house and move in without feeling rushed.
+This gives you enough to time in the process to get things in order, look for a house and move in without feeling rushed.

 Assuming you have done no prior research on your house, you will need to get things in order before you get started.
 This is the average timeline for a new home buyer.

 If you are renting a place and your lease is coming due in the next 5-6 months.
 That is an ideal time to start looking.
 It will give you enough time to look for places.
 Get approved for a loan from a mortgage lender.
 Find a few houses in your real estate market that meet your search criteria.
 Make a couple of offers, and ultimately get one accepted.
 It’s by looking a head half a year that you can anticipate when should you start looking for a house.

 Millennial Homeowner Tip on How Early You Should Start Looking For A House

 To find out how early you should be looking at houses, the best thing to do is work backwards.
 The last thing that you do to put things in motion will be to put in an offer on a house.
 This will take between 24 to 72 hours (depending on the terms you set out in the offer), so let’s say 3 days.

 Possession on the house is usually around a month, to a month and a half.
 Sometimes you will get a long possession date, meaning you won’t get into the house for a long time (anywhere from 3 months or longer).